 From London to Athens, Europe’s fall art lineup is impressive.
 Younger contemporary artists shine in extensive institutional shows, as do under-exhibited legends like Anni Albers.
-Here are seven exhibitions, events, and works of art worth an extra trip.
+Here are eight exhibitions, events, and works of art worth an extra trip.

 September 29, 2018–February 3, 2019; Garage Museum of Contemporary Art, Moscow, Russia

 Lots of today’s artists still cite late Belgian conceptualist Marcel Broodthaers as a source of inspiration.
 He had a short but intense career, and deftly mixed text and objects (he’d been a poet before turning to art at age 40).
 Here, see Broodthaers’s early work in the first major exhibition in Russia to feature this seminal artist’s work.

 The Greek crisis of debt, austerity, and uncertainty is now a decade old.
 Curated by Stefanie Hessler, Kostis Stafylakis, and Poka-Yio, this year’s Athens Biennale reflects on revolt and resistance in a show titled ANTI.
 It features more than 100 artists and thinkers from around the world showing their work in real-world settings.

 October 11–January 27, 2018; Tate Modern, London, United Kingdom

 A female student at Bauhaus, an early 20th-century art, architecture, and design school in Germany, Anni Albers turned to textiles after being discouraged from taking courses in traditional artistic disciplines.
 Here she shone–using weaving as “drawing” and exploring abstraction, color, and form in the medium.

 This exhibition shows 350 of Albers’s works in a long-overdue survey show that showcases the underrated artist’s influence on subsequent art and design.